 SmartBiz customer Milton Martinez used this strategy by taking out a low-cost SBA loan.
 He says, “By getting rid of two small loans I’m saving $15,000 – $18,000 dollars.
 That’s money I can put back into growing my business or into savings.”

-The SBA loan Martinez acquired is a government-guaranteed small business loan that has a long term and a low interest rate.
+The SBA loan Martinez acquired, an SBA 7(a) loan, is a government-guaranteed small business loan that has a long term and a low interest rate.
 A low-cost SBA loan can be used to refinance merchant cash advances, short-term business loans, high-interest business loans, daily or weekly payment loans, or business credit cards.
 Additional funds may be used for working capital to help your business expand.

-Ask yourself these questions before jumping into a new loan.
+Questions to ask before jumping into a new loan

 Keep in mind that some debt refinancing offers that sound too good to be true, typically are.
 Before you refinance one or more loans, research the lenders background and look for reviews from actual customers.